Alphaalimamy/Modern-ConvNets/models/02-vgg.md

 Same as AlexNet, VGG has also 3 fully connected layers with exact same configurations: 4096 units in first two fully connected layers, and 1000 units in last connected layers.
 The last layer has a softmax activation function for classification purpose.
-*Image: AlexNet and VGG-16 & VGG-19 architectures.
-Image captured from CS231n.*
+*Image: AlexNet and VGG-16 & VGG-19 architectures*
 ![VGG](../images/VGG.jpg)

 Justin Johnson has also a great side by side comparison of AlexNet and VGG in his Deep Learning for Computer Vision course.